GoogleCloudPlatform/community/tutorials/gke-less-disruptive-node-upgrades/index.md

 // End of healthz code.
 ```

-## 3. Deploy the application and verify it’s running and health check works

 You also have to register the healthz function under main().

 [embedmd]:# (main.go /\tserver.HandleFunc\("\/healthz", healthz\)/)